jules2689/trudeau/trudeau/2020-04-17/post_news.md

 **Question**:
 Good morning.
-Dr. Tam, I'm wondering if you could tell US if there's any guidance for health workers and doctors on how ventilators should be rationed, if it comes to that. and if anyone is working on any such guidelines?
+Dr. Tam, I'm wondering if you could tell us if there's any guidance for health workers and doctors on how ventilators should be rationed, if it comes to that. and if anyone is working on any such guidelines?